goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 ## Hello Wifi Blink!

-In this tutorial we will configure our NodeMCU board as an Access Point so we can connect to it through a web browser.
+In this tutorial we will configure our NodeMCU board as an [Access Point][ap] so we can connect to it through a web browser.
 The `wifi` module is introduced in the [wifi-ap][wifi-ap] tutorial.

-We will make a simple page that sends requests to our server and toggles one of the board's LED.
-In order to do that we will introduce use `net` module to create a local HTTP server.
+We will make a simple web page to which we can connect using the browser.
+The page has one button that sends requests to our server and toggles one of the board's LEDs.
+In order to do that we will introduce the `net` module to create a local HTTP server.

 You can check the full API in the NodeMCU [wiki][net-module].

 ### HTTP Local Server

 Next, we are going to use the `net` module to create a local HTTP server.
-If you have worked with nodejs before this will feel somehow familiar, as it is equally as straight forward.
+If you have worked with nodejs before this will feel somehow familiar.

 ```lua
 srv:listen(80, function(conn)